lamtt262004/endoscopic-rt-pipeline/README.md

 Take **PMFNet** (the polyp segmentation model I published at ATiGB 2025) from a PyTorch checkpoint to a video pipeline that runs on a 4 GB laptop GPU, and measure it honestly.

-Three questions set from the start:

-- How much speedup is available, and how much of it comes from each source (fusion, Tensor Cores, precision)?
-- At what point does speed start costing accuracy?
-- Do the numbers hold at the rate a real endoscope delivers frames?

 ## Performance

 ### Test setup